“If this workshop were mandatory for every BFA and MFA student, it would change the arts landscape in America.” — Assets

 “I can honestly express that I learned more about creating a sustainable artistic business during Seth’s seven-hour workshop than I did during six years of graduate study… Seth’s workshop (or extended seminar) should be offered in all… programs in performance studies.

 Seth’s approachable demeanor and fun attitude make his work seem effortless… Thus, students are… uplifted by Seth’s spirit and the optimism and possibility he transmits.
-In short, his message is clear: ‘You too can live your dreams as an artist, if you are willing to work as hard I do.’ ” –Nico Wood, Ph.
-D candidate, Southern Illinois University
+In short, his message is clear: ‘You too can live your dreams as an artist, if you are willing to work as hard I do.’ ” –Nico Wood, PhD, Communication and Media Studies (emphasis – Performance Studies), Southern Illinois University

 “In his one-day workshop Seth lectures and responds to countless questions on many of the major topics that go into a semester or more of studies in arts management.
 His approach is a great way to begin preparing students for a variety of further studies leading to careers where creativity and social engagement are paramount.
 He offers clear-eyed, practical advice on perennial topics and new developments in the field.

 Artists in all disciplines can benefit from his energetic example and lively overview of the vital issues and topics that build strong, sturdy careers in the arts and related creative fields of endeavor.” -Professor Andrew Buchman, Evergreen State College, Olympia, WA

 “Seth brings the same incisive wit and observation to his teaching that he brings to his monologues, articulating best practices from his own experiences, but also leaving room for further discussion, other tactics and new approaches.
 Part of the value of this course lies in the hard-won knowledge and experience that Seth imparts, but also in the affirmation that it is indeed possible, with work and planning, to get out on the road and make a go of it.